Vernon bowlers of the week and other lane highlights - BC Local News

-For the ladies, it was Nadine Rose, who bowls in the Sunday 7 p.m.
+For the ladies, it was Brigitte Clayton, who bowls in the Tuesday 7 p.m.
 League.
-She bowled a 643 triple to go 142 over her 167 average.
+She bowled a 562 triple to go 130 over her 144 average.

-For the men, it was Creed Woods, who bowls in the Monday 7 p.m.
+For the men, it was Ivan Soroka, who bowls in the Sunday 7 p.m.
 League.
-He bowled a 733 triple to go 157 over his 192 average.
+He bowled a 720 triple to go 138 over his 194average.

-For the ladies, it was Maureen Deis, who bowls in the Tuesday 1 p.m.
-League.
-She bowled a 560 triple to go 143 over her 139 average.
+For the ladies, it was Audrey Perry, who bowls in the Monday Coffee League.
+She bowled a 571 triple to go 151 over her 146 average.

-For the men, it was Ron Reinhart, who bowls in the Monday Coffee League.
-He bowled a 562 triple to go 127 over his 145 average.
+For the men, it was Rick Rothgeb, who bowls in the Tuesday Coffee League.
+He bowled a 564 triple to go 153 over his 137 average.

 Other highlights (POA = Pins Over Average):